 What Strategic Minerals owns

-Cobre (iron ore): In 2011, subsidiary Southern Minerals acquired the rights to process the Cobre magnetite stockpile in New Mexico where currently there are six years of tailings reserves.
+Subsidiary Southern Minerals has the rights to process the Cobre magnetite stockpile in New Mexico, US.

 Central Australian Rare Earths (nickel sulphide, cobalt): CARE holds tenements and has access to mining rights for cobalt, nickel, and rare earth elements in these tenements in Western Australia.

 Leigh Creek (copper): Strategic acquired the rights to the old copper mine situated in the North Flinders Ranges of South Australia, 500km north of Adelaide in 2018.
 The project comprises three sites: Mountain of Light; Paltridge and Rosmann East.

 Redmoor (tin tungsten): Located 25km from Plymouth, and 40km from the Drakelands (Hemerdon) tungsten mine and processing plant.

 Strategic Minerals recently slashed the projected costs and increased the cash expected from the Leigh Creek copper mine project.

 The project funding requirement to get production up and running at Paltridge North has now been reduced to US$2.2mln as a result of the adoption of an alternate mine schedule for processing and use of external contractors to undertake mining.

 What’s more, the total project pre-tax cash has increased to US$35.4mln due to earlier commencement and shorter processing of Lynda/Lorna Doone deposits.

 The company is currently exploring funding options, including the possibility of a standalone listing for the project.